 As a University celebrating our centennial anniversary, we are more committed than ever to supporting our students’ academic, spiritual, and career success.

 MICHAEL J. BEALS, Ph.D.

-This Fall and Spring classes are being offered in a variety of formats: on campus, online (remotely-taught), and in a hybrid format (some days classes meet on campus and other days remotely).
+This Spring, classes are being offered in a variety of formats: on campus, online (remotely-taught), and in a hybrid format (some days classes meet on campus and other days remotely).
 Regardless of where classes are occurring, the quality of the Vanguard experience will be high.
-Over Summer 2020, we invested significantly in faculty development, helping our amazing instructors to not just adapt to new circumstances brought on by the pandemic, but to capitalize on the opportunities afforded in the virtual environment.
+We have been investing significantly in faculty development, helping our amazing instructors to not just adapt to new circumstances brought on by the pandemic, but to capitalize on the opportunities afforded in the virtual environment.
 Sometimes your class may look like a lecture online, but much of the time you will have other opportunities to learn, by engaging in discussions in breakout rooms, or by using other tools for testing your understanding of the material.

 Personal interaction with your professors is one of the distinctives of Vanguard education.
 Zoom and other web conferencing tools make that interaction even more accessible to all students.
 You can connect with your professor regardless of where you are.
 Faculty use Canvas to communicate assignment expectations and due dates, as well as to provide feedback on class work and grades.

 In all cases we are abiding by California’s most recent health and safety guidelines for higher education.
-Thus on-campus classes look different in that rooms are only half (or one-quarter) full to allow for social distancing.
-On-campus classes also sound different since faculty and students currently have to communicate behind face coverings.
-Regardless, we are committed to providing a safe and academically rich learning experience for each of our students, whether in person or remote.
+However your class is offered, we are committed to providing a safe and academically rich learning experience for each of our students.